Paul Baltes: Multidimensionality and Multidirectionality

 Baltes states that multidimensionality and multidirectionality are characteristics of human development.
 By multidimensionality, Baltes is referring to the fact that a complex interplay of factors, both endogenous and exogenous, influence development across the lifespan.
 Baltes argues that a dynamic interaction of these factors is what influences an individual's development.
 As a result, certain factors may have a more powerful effect on a particular domain than another factor.
 Regardless, Baltes stresses that not one single criterion determines the development of a domain.
 The second part of the proposition referring to multidirectionality, Baltes states that the development of a particular domain does not occur in a strictly linear fashion that increases towards functional efficacy of a particular modality.
+A concept fundamental to multidirectionality is the changes between fluid and crystallized intelligence.
+Crystallized intelligence involves the pragmatics of intelligence, that is what knowledge and context are related in being able to apply the mechanics of intelligence (fluid).
+The fluid "mechanics" of intelligence refers to the brain's basic architecture in problem solving and information processing.
+Baltes created his model of Multidrectional and Multidimensional intelligence (see 1987 article, p.
+615) to describe this concept utilizing crystallized and fluid intelligence which he credits as having been the most developed research across the entire lifespan.
 Rather development can be characterized as having the capacity for both an increase and decrease in efficacy over the course of an individual's life.
 As a result, the development of various domains is multidirectional in nature.